 While Microsoft Excel is primarily used as a calculation program, in some situations you may want to store pictures along with data and associate an image with a particular piece of information.
 For example, a sales manager setting up a spreadsheet of products may want to include an extra column with product images, a real estate professional may wish to add pictures of different buildings, and a florist would definitely want to have photos of flowers in their Excel database.

 In this tutorial, we will look at how to insert image in Excel from your computer, OneDrive or from the web, and how to embed a picture into a cell so that it adjusts and moves with the cell when the cell is resized, copied or moved.
-The below techniques work in all versions of Excel 2016, Excel 2013, Excel 2010 and lower.
+The below techniques work in all versions of Excel 2010 - Excel 365.

 All versions of Microsoft Excel allow you to insert pictures stored anywhere on your computer or another computer you are connected to.
-In Excel 2016 and Excel 2013, you can also add an image from web pages and online storages such as OneDrive, Facebook and Flickr.
+In Excel 2013 and higher, you can also add an image from web pages and online storages such as OneDrive, Facebook and Flickr.

 Inserting a picture stored on your computer into your Excel worksheet is easy.
 All you have to do is these 3 quick steps: